inbzar/docs/apps/docs/content/modules/carts-and-checkout/shipping.md

 The [`ShippingOption`](../../references/entities/classes/entities.ShippingOption.mdx) entity belongs to the `ShippingProfile` entity.

 The `ShippingOption` entity also belongs to a `FulfillmentProvider`.
-This can be either a custom third-party provider or one of Medusa’s default fulfillment providers.
+This can be either a custom third-party provider or one of InBzar’s default fulfillment providers.

 It has the `price_type` attribute to indicate whether the shipping option’s rate is `calculated` by the provider or a fixed `flat_rate` price.
 It also has the `amount` attribute to set an amount for the shipping option if the `price_type` is `flat_rate`.